 Now in its twelfth year, the University of Chicago Master of Science in Threat and Response Management (MScTRM) is nationally recognized as preeminent for advanced training in emergency management.
 With instructors drawn from the highest ranks of the field, students graduate not just with elite training in the tools and techniques they need to know, they enter the job market ready to leverage a degree from a world-renowned university and the network they gained while there.

-The National Security concentration, one of three tracks offered by the MScTRM program, enables students to develop the skills required to manage today’s crises and risks.
+The national security concentration, one of three tracks offered by the MScTRM program, enables students to develop the skills required to manage today’s crises and risks.
 This unique curriculum is being developed in close coordination with the MScTRM Advisory Board, a group of four highly decorated and distinguished national security leaders.

 “The days of guns, gates, and guards are gone,” said General Frank Taylor, Advisory Board member and former vice president and chief security officer at General Electric.
 “Data analytics is what drives security decisions today.
 Planning, organizing, training, and executing is the basis of what we do.
 And whether you’re applying it to GE or applying it to the Air Force or the State Department, the principles are uniform.
 Not just government, but every major corporation in the world has a need for this type of expertise.”

-In a field that touches all aspects of the world today, and which has professionals entering from a broad array of backgrounds, an MScTRM degree with the National Security concentration serves as both a ready sign testifying to ability as well as giving students the language to translate their varied experience into a narrative other professionals in the field can understand.
+In a field that touches all aspects of the world today, and which has professionals entering from a broad array of backgrounds, an MScTRM degree with the national security concentration serves as both a ready sign testifying to ability as well as giving students the language to translate their varied experience into a narrative other professionals in the field can understand.

-“The other attractive thing about the degree is that it’s a certified quantification of your experience,” said Dan Williams, who is a member of the Advisory Board and Special Agent with the FBI.
+“The other attractive thing about the degree is that it’s a certified quantification of your experience,” said Dan William, who is a member of the Advisory Board and Special Agent with the FBI.
 “I have a 22-year FBI career, and it’s hard to lay out what I’ve done for someone who might not be familiar with the field.
 Getting a master’s in emergency management with a national security focus quantifies a set of skills for someone outside that experience.”

 With Main Street now directly affected by trends and events millions of miles away, it behooves managers of even ostensibly local crises to expand their fields of vision to understand the broader dynamics at play in the world today.
 With cohorts composed of students from across the field of emergency management, students are able to connect and learn from peers who will remain valuable connections for life.